Generic Name: brentuximab (bren-TUX-i-mab)

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has been reported in certain patients taking brentuximab.
 Contact your doctor right away if you develop symptoms, such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including complete blood cell counts, may be performed while you use brentuximab.
+- Lab tests may be performed while you use brentuximab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of brentuximab: